 This organization, Association for Oncology Social Workers (AOSW), provider #1351, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) program.
 AOSW maintains responsibility for the program.
-ASWB Approval Period: 11/11/2019 – 11/11/2022.
+ASWB Approval Period: 11/11/2022 – 11/11/2025.
 Social workers should contact their regulatory boards to determine course approval.
-Social workers participating in this conference will receive a maximum of 17.0 CEs, including up to 15.0 Clinical, 5.0 Ethics, and 1.0 Cultural Competency continuing education clock hours for participating in this training.

 New York State Education Department's State Board of Social Work